 - Set the following parameters.

 Parameter Description Select Listener Protocol Select the protocol of the listener.

 Listening Port Set the listening port used to receive requests and forward them to backend servers.

-Valid values: 1 to 65535.Note You can set the same listening port for TCP and UDP listeners that are added to the same SLB instance.
-However, you must first apply for the privilege to use the beta function of configuring the same ports in TCP/UDP listeners on the Quota Management page in the SLB console.
-This feature is now in public preview and is supported in the following regions.
+Valid values: 1 to 65535.Note You can apply for the permissions to set the same port for TCP and UDP listeners in the same SLB instance on the Quota Management page.
+This feature is in public preview and is supported in the following regions.
 In other cases, the listening ports must be unique.

 - UAE (Dubai)